MakrooOwais/Cat-and-Dog-Classifier/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please fork the repository, make changes, and submit a pull request.
+For major changes, please open an issue first to discuss what you want to change.

 ---